DroopyTersen/PortalsDevTraining/react-intro/README.md

 #### A custom Component can be rendered in another Component's JSX
 Once we create a component, we can use it inside another component's JSX.

 > *GOTCHA!* React components must be capitalized.
-It's how React tells the difference between native element and a custom component.
+It's how React tells the difference between native elements and custom components.

 ``` tsx
 import * as React from 'react';